List of Psych characters: Woody Strode

+Father Peter Westley

+Father Peter Westley (Ray Wise) is a priest at a Catholic church and Shawn and Gus' former Sunday School teacher.
+He first appeared in "The Devil is in the Details... and the Upstairs Bedroom" (4.04) when he was suspected of the murder of a young college girl.
+However, he is not the killer.
+He returned in "Dual Spires" (5.12), a homage to Wise's previous television series Twin Peaks, in which he saves the lives of Shawn and Gus.
+He is also said to have blessed a bottle of holy water over the phone for Gus in "This Episode Sucks" (6.03).
+In Psych 3: This Is Gus, Father Westley officiates Gus and Selene's marriage over FaceTime.

 Declan Rand

 Declan Rand (Nestor Carbonell) is a fake criminal profiler who briefly dated Juliet.
 With the exception of Gus, Madeleine and Henry, he is the only character who knows Shawn is not psychic at the time of his appearance.
-He first appeared in "Shawn 2.0" (5.08) and last in "One, Maybe Two, Ways Out" (5.09).

 Declan first appears in "Shawn 2.0" (5.08), in which he was hired by the SBPD to a case Shawn and Gus were already working.
 He quickly surpassed them, and was given all the credit for the case.
 Later, however, they discover that he is not really a criminal profiler; he is just extremely rich and is working "for fun."
 Declan is aware that Shawn is not really a psychic, while Shawn is aware that Declan is not really a criminal profiler.
 Declan, like Shawn, soon falls for Juliet.
 Just as Shawn goes to confess to Juliet that he is not really a psychic and ask her out, Declan confesses that he is not really a criminal profiler.
 Juliet appreciates his honesty, and begins to date him.

 In "One, Maybe Two, Ways Out" (5.09), Shawn and Gus need Declan's assistance in another case.
 He agrees, but must confess to Juliet every time he helps, to Shawn and Gus's vehement protests.
 After discovering that Declan is taking Juliet on a two-week vacation, Shawn tells Gus how he feels about Juliet.
 Juliet overhears everything he says.
 While visiting Declan, Shawn ends up alone with Juliet, and she kisses him.
 Declan reenters the room, and Shawn leaves.
 By the next episode, "Extradition II: The Actual Extradition Part" (5.10), it is revealed that Juliet has broken up with Declan.